Zen Browser

-Zen Browser is a free and open-source fork of Mozilla Firefox introduced in 2024, with a focus on privacy, customizability, and design.
+Zen Browser is a free and open-source fork of Firefox introduced in 2024, with a focus on privacy, customizability, and design.

-Zen includes many of the layout changes and features associated with the Chromium-based web browser Arc.
-After The Browser Company announced the Arc browser was no longer going to receive new features, Zen has been considered a major alternative and a continuation in spirit.
+Zen Browser includes many of the layout changes and features associated with Arc, a Chromium-based web browser built by The Browser Company in 2022.
+Since The Browser Company announced that Arc was no longer going to receive new features, Zen Browser has been considered a major alternative and a continuation in spirit.

 It is licensed under the terms of the Mozilla Public License 2.0.

 Compatibility

 Zen Browser is compatible with Microsoft Windows, macOS and Linux.
-It previously had three download options: optimized, made for newer systems; generic, made for older systems; and ARM64, made for devices that run on ARM64 architectures.
-The optimized version used Advanced Vector Extensions 2, a CPU instruction set that enhances performance for certain tasks.
-This instruction set is available only on modern processors.
-The optimized builds were discontinued in December 2024 due to high power consumption, user confusion, and incompatibility with other Clang optimizations.

 The Linux version is available for download as a Flatpak, AppImage and as a Tarball.

-The macOS and Windows version are available for x86_64 and ARM64.
+Each of the app versions is available for x86_64 and ARM64.

 Features

-Zen is compatible with Firefox browser extensions, and offers browser synchronization through a Mozilla account.
+Zen Browser is compatible with Firefox browser extensions, and offers browser synchronization through a Mozilla account.

 Tab management

-Zen Browser presents a vertical list of tabs in a sidebar—a design pattern associated with Arc, though also present in earlier browsers such as Vivaldi and Microsoft Edge.
-This sidebar can be displayed on the left or right side of the window, and there is a Compact Mode that auto-hides it.
+Zen Browser presents a vertical list of tabs in a sidebar –a design pattern associated with Arc, although also present in earlier browsers such as Vivaldi and Microsoft Edge.
+This sidebar can be displayed on the left or right side of the window, and there is a Compact Mode which auto-hides it.

-Zen can be grouped into workspaces, which separates tabs within the same window and shows one set at a time, allowing for grouping by topic or project.
+Zen Browser can be grouped into workspaces, which separates tabs within the same window and shows one set at a time, allowing for grouping by topic or project.
 Similarly to Opera, tabs can be pinned separately in specific workspaces.

 Tabs in the same workspace can be displayed together in Split View, a tiled interface within a single Zen window.

 Glance opens a link in a modal view that is more easily dismissed than a new tab.
 It is invoked by clicking a link while holding a modifier key.
 The feature is based on Arc's Peek function (confused with tabless "Little Arc" windows in several reviews).

 Tab folders were added in August 2025.
 Tab folders are similar to tab groups found in other browsers like Chrome and Firefox, with the key difference that tab folders can be nested.